 2. Gift Experiences

-Though the holidays have passed for this year, consider gifting friends and family an experience or excursion with a local Cape Cod,10 ways to support local businesses on cape cod Plymouth, Nantucket, or Martha’s Vineyard company for their birthday or a special occasion!
+Prepare for the upcoming holidays ; consider gifting friends and family an experience or excursion with a local Cape Cod, Plymouth, Nantucket, or Martha’s Vineyard company for their birthday or a special occasion!
 Your dad would enjoy a fishing charter, or your aunt would love a stand-up paddle board tour!
 There are a ton of amazing tours and excursions on Cape Cod and the Islands that any local, vacationer, or summer resident would love!

 3. Eat Out or Get Weekly Takeout from Local Restaurants